liffiton/Gen-Ed/README.md

 This repository also contains two applications that are built on Gen-Ed:

-1. CodeHelp: A tool for assisting students in computer science classes without giving them solution code. <https://codehelp.app/>
+1. **CodeHelp**: A tool for assisting students in computer science classes without giving them solution code. <https://codehelp.app/>
-2. Starburst: A topic-exploration tool for writing assignments.
+2. **Starburst**: A topic-exploration tool for writing assignments.
    <https://strbrst.xyz/>